 Nevertheless, approximately 1,000 IMGs per year are able to obtain “waivers” of this requirement by being sponsored by an “interested government agency” in the U.S. and working a minimum of three years in a medically-underserved area, five years if they wish to immigrate by means of a National Interest Waiver.

 The bottom line is that, given the current budget deficit, Congress is unlikely to appropriate the billions of dollars required to educate and train a sufficient number of physicians in the U.S. Passage of universal healthcare will make the physician shortage even more severe.
 Therefore, we need to extend the welcome mat to IMGs wishing to serve U.S. patients.
 Reforming our outdated immigration laws would be a good start.

-To learn more about IMGs and our immigration laws, see:
+To learn more about IMGs and our immigration laws, see our Physicians Immigration Guide.

 Know Their Job Well And Perform It Flawlessly

 “Don’t do the mistake we did and try to save few bucks going with nonprofessionals and sole practitioners!
 It will end up not only costing you much more in the long run, but also putting your status in jeopardy which can have a priceless impact.
 It is one of the most important steps in your life.”

 - Sgt.
 Danny Lightfoot, Los Angeles, California